 In 1940 we were granted a Royal Charter

-In which our mission was stated as: “promoting a wider knowledge of [the United Kingdom] and the English language abroad and developing closer cultural relations between [the UK] and other countries”
+Our mission in the Royal Charter was stated as: “promoting a wider knowledge of [the United Kingdom] and the English language abroad and developing closer cultural relations between [the UK] and other countries”

 Although the way we carry out our work has changed, the mission laid down in the Charter of 1940 still resonates today.
 80 years on, we continue to address global challenges and create opportunities through our cultural and educational work.